taimoor151298/Data-Science-Projects/README.md

 # Data-Science-Projects
-This repository includes all the projects done as part of learning data science.

 The projects can include one or more of the following steps
 - Data Collection & Wrangling
 - Exploratory Data Analysis